Work in prison

 FYI

-If he is placed in a neighborhood of struggle against the organized crime, he can work anywhere except within the general service from prison.
+If it is placed in a district for the fight against organized crime, he can work anywhere except within the general service from prison.

 Minor